shyamgarud-mobile/gpg_demo_php/README.md

 After installation, you can test whether GnuPG is installed correctly by running the following command in the terminal or command prompt:
 `gpg --version`

+### Generating Public and Private Keys
+First, you need to generate a public-private key pair.
+This can be done using a command-line tool like GPG.
+Here's how to do it:
+Go to above project folder and open it in VS code. open Terminal and follow below steps.

+1. Generate a new key pair by running the following command:

+	`gpg --gen-key`

+2. Follow the prompts to configure your key.
+You'll be asked to enter a name, an email address, and a passphrase.

+	`gpg --armor --output public.key --export your@email.com`

+	Once your key has been generated, you can export your public key to a file:
+1. You can also export your private key to a file, but be sure to keep it in a safe place:

+	`gpg --armor --output private.key --export-secret-key your@email.com`